romashovdmitry/global_hr_rag/README.md

 Edit `.env` and set at least `GROQ_API_KEY` if you want fast cloud inference (recommended).
 Without it, the stack falls back to local Ollama (slower on CPU).

 So, you should get the token on groq website, it's easy.
+There is token limits, that's why RAG could stop to reply.
+Currently this case is not fixed.
+For development was used downloaded model to start development (it was slow) and swtiched to groq usage closer fo finish.

 ```bash
 docker compose -f docker-compose.local.yml up --build